Pastor Charles P. Locklear

 Pastor Charles is married to Gwendolyn Hunt Locklear and they are the proud parents of 2 sons, Jonathan and Andrew.
 The Locklear's were married on Christmas Day 1976, by the late Rev. Roy W. Maynor, a legendary Lumbee Preacher and Pastor.

-Pastor Locklear was raised in a Christian home by His Parents, Eutherd (Buddy) and the Late Louise Bell Locklear.
+Pastor Locklear was raised in a Christian home by His Parents, the late Eutherd (Buddy) and the Late Louise Bell Locklear.
 He was one of 8 children, and was raised on a farm.

 Ptr.
 Locklear is the grandson of the late Rev. William A. Bell, a Baptist Minister.